-Highway Safety Specialist Jeremy Gunderson informed attendees at the National Association of State Directors of Pupil Transportation Conference earlier this month on safety initiatives currently being worked on by the National Highway Traffic Safety Administration.
+Highway safety specialist Jeremy Gunderson informed attendees at the National Association of State Directors of Pupil Transportation Conference earlier this month on safety initiatives that are currently being worked on by the National Highway Traffic Safety Administration.

 Gunderson explained to attendees that, due to NHTSA currently having no administrator, “no additional budget is allotted to school bus safety above the present level.”
 But, he said, there is much NHTSA is currently working on in that area.

 He recapped former administrator Mark Rosekind’s Nov.
 2015 recommendation “that school buses should have three-point seat belts.
 Period.”
 Gunderson acknowledged that he observed “a lot of focus on the seat belt issue” at the NAPT and NASDPTS Ohio Conferences.

 He explained that there is as yet no federal law or mandate for lap-shoulder belts seat belts on every school bus, because “there is a lot of competition for these funds” that are available for student transportation.
 Those at the federal level, he said, don’t want fewer kids to get school bus rides because of increased costs relating to the manufacture or retrofitting of school buses to include seat belts.

 NHTSA is, however, in favor of education on the proper usage of lap-shoulder seat belts on buses that have them.
 A current project is focused on understanding districts’ decisions and funding when implementing seat belts on buses, developing a model policy and best practices for districts looking to add seat belts, and researching the role the belts play in improving student behavior.
 Gunderson said the association would also like to correct misinformation regarding the seat belt issue, since it receives several questions each month on the topic.